Download our FREE smartphone app today!

 How will you judge the impact of this curriculum?

 Students sit three assessments annually, which are cumulative.
-The assessment model and the curriculum are cumulative in their structure and so students are expected to know more, retain more and be able to use existing and newly-acquired knowledge to engage in practical and theoretical knowledge.
+The assessment model, and the curriculum, are cumulative in their structure and so students are expected to know more, retain more and being able to use existing and newly acquired knowledge to engage in practical and theoretical knowledge.

 The constituent parts of the assessments involve: